Jason Stackhouse: Season 4

 In the year since Sookie's disappearance, Jason has become a police officer partnering up with Andy Bellefleur.
 Both he and Andy attempted to locate Sookie (including setting up a website and calling local news stations) but eventually came to believe Sookie had been killed by vampires.
-Not wanting to be reminded of the painful memories of Sookie's house, Jason sold it to an unknown company, later determined to be actually owned by Eric Northman.
+Not wanting to be reminded of the painful memories of Sookie's house, Jason sold it to an unknown company, later determined to be owned by Eric Northman.

 Keeping his promise to Crystal, Jason also spent the year providing the Hotshot residents with food and supplies as he promised Crystal.
 On one of his visits, Felton returns and traps Jason in an old freezer.
 He later awakens tied to a bed and is greeted by Crystal and Felton.
-They reveal that their intentions are to change him into a werepanther so that they can use him to breed more werepanthers with Crystal as Felton is infertile.
+They reveal that they intent to change him into a werepanther so that they can use him to breed more werepanthers with Crystal as Felton is infertile.
 To this end, they bite him numerous times in werepanther form, feed him Viagra, and proceed to have the women of Hotshot (including Crystal) rape him while he suffers from fever.
 After numerous women rape him, Becky, a 12-year-old girl, is forced to participate.
-To prevent this from happening, Jason convinces her to free him, and Jason quickly escapes on foot after knocking out Luther and taking the knife.
-Felton doggedly pursues him as a werepanther, but Jason eventually takes him by surprise kills him with a sharpened stick.
+To prevent this from happening, Jason convinces her to free him, and Jason quickly escapes on foot after knocking out Luther and taking his knife.
+Felton doggedly pursues him as a werepanther, but Jason eventually takes him by surprise and kills him with a sharpened stick.
 Crystal appears afterwards, gleeful over Felton's death, and wishes for Jason to return to Hotshot to resume his role as a "ghost daddy."
 Jason vehemently refuses the offer and tells her he is done with her and Hotshot for good.
 Crystal lets him go under the belief that Jason will return on the full moon when he'll transform.
 Jason limps away, only to collapse later that night on the roadside.
 He is found by Hoyt Fortenberry and Jessica Hamby, who promptly revives him with her blood.
 As he is nursed back to health, he begins fantasizing about Jessica and, oddly, Hoyt.